thorn-oss/perception/docs/examples/benchmarking.rst

 - Download a benchmarking dataset.
 Here we use the `Charades <https://prior.allenai.org/projects/charades>`_ dataset which contain over 9,000 videos.
 - Load the dataset.
 - Transform the dataset to generate synthetically altered videos.
+Our hashers are responsible for matching the altered videos with the originals.
 - Define some hashers we want to evaluate.
 - Compute all the hashes.
-- Report metrics for each video category / hasher / transformation combination.
+- Report metrics for each video category / hasher / transformation combination to see how well our hashers can match the altered videos to the original ("no-op" videos).

 .. code-block:: python